 Applications for admission to this program are mandatory and must be completed at the start of the spring semester of the junior year.

-The four entrepreneur modular block courses must be taken sequentially, beginning with BAEP 451 and BAEP 452 and concluding in the spring with BAEP 453 and BAEP 454.
+The initial entrepreneur modular block courses must be taken sequentially, beginning with BAEP 451 and BAEP 452 and concluding in the spring with BAEP 454 and BAEP 453, recommended in that order.